- North Korean hackers, including the Lazarus Group, have raided crypto firms since 2017.

 - Security experts expect hackers to continue their raids against crypto firms in 2023.

-According to a recent verslag from the cybersecurity company Kaspersky, BlueNoroff, a cybercrime group connected to the North Korean government-sponsored Lazarus Group, has innovated its fraudulent acts to include disguising itself as venture capitalists looking to invest in cryptocurrency startups.
+According to a recent report from the cybersecurity company Kaspersky, BlueNoroff, a cybercrime group connected to the North Korean government-sponsored Lazarus Group, has innovated its fraudulent acts to include disguising itself as venture capitalists looking to invest in cryptocurrency startups.
 The group seems keen on attacking crypto firms and banks.

 According to Kaspersky, the criminal organization is investigating new ways to spread its malware after experiencing a lull for the majority of the year.
 BlueNoroff reportedly set up more than 70 phony websites that imitate banks and venture capital businesses.
 The majority of the fraud sites pretended to be reputable Japanese firms, while some also claimed to be American and Vietnamese businesses.